dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 [Aptos Labs](https://github.com/aptos-labs).
 The acceleration approach interoperates with existing blockchains without requiring modification or adoption by miner/validator nodes, and can benefit any node independently when it validates transactions.

+This post explains Block-STM in simple English accompanied with a running scenario.

 ## Background

 An approach pioneered in the [Calvin 2012](http://cs.yale.edu/homes/thomson/publications/calvin-sigmod12.pdf) and [Bohm 2014](https://arxiv.org/pdf/1412.2324.pdf) projects in the context of distributed databases is the foundation of much of what follows.
 The insightful idea in those projects is to simplify concurrency management by disseminating pre-ordered batches (akin to blocks) of transactions along with pre-estimates of their read- and write- sets.